linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Pocket Casts
 - Other podcast platforms

 The goal is to distribute it everywhere possible.

-If you notice that your podcast is missing from the weird podcast app used by 14 people in an underground bunker, let me know and I'll see if I can add it.
+If a platform is missing, let me know and I'll see if I can add it.

 #### What editing is included?

-The full recording will be edited before publication.
+The full recording is edited before publication.
+The standard edit includes:

-This includes things such as:

 - Removing unnecessary silences
 - Removing technical interruptions